Online Safety at Home

 Please follow the link below for further advice and guidance on how to keep our children safe online:

-This clip was made as an e-safety awareness campaign for children between 4 and 8 years.
+This clip was made as an online safety awareness campaign for children between 4 and 8 years.

 An online safety poster for 3 to 7 year olds.